Lahuca-Software-Development/Lane/documentation/defaultData.md

 The saved locale is only explicitly set using methods.

+### Nickname (nickname)
+This value is the nicknamee of the player.
+If it is not set, the player has no nickname.

 # Profiles
 Every profile has these same data objects.
 Network profile specific information can be read at "Players » Network Profile" in this document.